koverda/TemperatureControlNetwork/README.md

 	- [ ] Streaming data for GUI
 - [ ] Tests
 	- [ ] for data stores
+	- [ ] channel functionality for workers and coordinator
 	- [ ] for other components
 - [ ] Encrypt stored data
 - [-] System architecture document